 Ultomiris contains the active drug ravulizumab-cwvz.
 It’s a biologic drug that’s available only as a brand-name medication.
 Ultomiris is not currently available in generic or biosimilar form.

-A biologic drug is made using living cells, while traditional drugs are made using chemicals.
-Exact copies of brand-name chemical drugs can be made.
+A biologic drug is made using living organisms, while traditional drugs are made using chemicals.
+Manufacturers can make exact copies of brand-name chemical drugs.
 These are called generics.
 Generics are just as safe and effective as the original drug.
 And they usually cost less than the brand-name version.

 It’s not possible to make exact copies of biologic drugs.
-Instead, similar versions of brand-name biologic drugs can sometimes be made.
+Instead, manufacturers can sometimes make similar versions of brand-name biologic drugs.
 These are called biosimilars.
 Like generics, biosimilars are considered to be just as safe and effective as the parent drug they’re based on.
 And they usually cost less than the brand-name parent drug.

 Ultomiris can cause mild or serious side effects.
 The following lists contain some of the key side effects that may occur during Ultomiris treatment.
 These lists do not include all possible side effects.

 For more information about the possible side effects of Ultomiris, talk with your doctor or pharmacist.
-They can give you tips on how to manage any side effects that may be concerning or bothersome.
+They can give you tips on how to manage any side effects that may concern or bother you.

 Note: The Food and Drug Administration (FDA) tracks side effects of drugs it has approved.
 If you would like to notify the FDA about a side effect you’ve had with Ultomiris, you can do so through MedWatch.